 What's next for the pear tree?

-In 2023, it will be the starting point for an artistic research and production proposed by the Norwegian artist Crispin Gurholt.
-The handicraft production of paper, charcoal and graphite from the wood of the pear tree, which lends identification to the Edvard Munch House, will accompany the artists' creative process of understanding the tree as a mediator between the public and art.
+In 2024, it will be the starting point for artistic research and production proposed by Norwegian artist Crispin Gurholt.
+The handcrafted production of paper, charcoal and graphite from the wood of the pear tree, which gives the Edvard Munch House its identity, is intended to accompany the artists' creative process of understanding the tree as a mediator between the public and art.